Luke Kelly: The Dubliners

-Bobby Lynch left The Dubliners, John Sheahan and Kelly rejoined.
-They recorded an album in the Gate Theatre, Dublin, played the Cambridge Folk Festival and recorded Irish Night Out, a live album with, among others, exiles Margaret Barry, Michael Gorman and Jimmy Powers.
+Bobby Lynch left The Dubliners, and John Sheahan and Kelly rejoined.
+They recorded an album in the Gate Theatre, Dublin, played at the Cambridge Folk Festival and recorded Irish Night Out, a live album with, among others, exiles Margaret Barry, Michael Gorman and Jimmy Powers.
 They also played a concert in the National Stadium in Dublin with Pete Seeger as special guest.
 They were on the road to success: Top Twenty hits with "Seven Drunken Nights" and "The Black Velvet Band", The Ed Sullivan Show in 1968 and a tour of New Zealand and Australia.
-The ballad boom in Ireland was becoming increasingly commercialised with bar and pub owners building ever larger venues for pay-in performances.
-Ewan MacColl and Peggy Seeger on a visit to Dublin expressed concern to Kelly about his drinking.
+The ballad boom in Ireland was becoming increasingly commercialised, with bar and pub owners building ever larger venues for pay-in performances.
+Ewan MacColl and Peggy Seeger, on a visit to Dublin expressed concern to Kelly about his drinking.

+As an actor, Kelly performed in the 1969 Dublin Theatre Festival, playing the role of Sergeant Kite in The Mullingar Recruits.
+He later played King Herod in several runs of the musical Jesus Christ Superstar at the Gaiety Theatre.

 Christy Moore and Kelly became acquainted in the 1960s.
 During his Planxty days, Moore got to know Kelly well.
 In 1972 The Dubliners themselves performed in Richard's Cork Leg, based on the "incomplete works" of Brendan Behan.
 In 1973, Kelly took to the stage performing as King Herod in Jesus Christ Superstar.

-The arrival of a new manager for The Dubliners, Derry composer Phil Coulter, resulted in a collaboration that produced three of Kelly's most notable performances: “The Town I Loved So Well”, "Hand me Down my Bible", and “Scorn Not His Simplicity”, a song about Phil's son who had Down Syndrome.
+The arrival of a new manager for The Dubliners, Derry composer Phil Coulter, resulted in a collaboration that produced three of Kelly's most notable performances: “The Town I Loved So Well”, "Hand me Down my Bible", and “Scorn Not His Simplicity”, a song about Phil's son who had Down syndrome.
 Kelly had such respect for the latter song that he only performed it once for a television recording and rarely, if ever, sang it at the Dubliners' often boisterous events.

 His interpretations of “On Raglan Road” and "Scorn Not His Simplicity" became significant points of reference in Irish folk music.
 His version of "Raglan Road" came about when the poem's author, Patrick Kavanagh, heard him singing in a Dublin pub, and approached Kelly to say that he should sing the poem (which is set to the tune of “The Dawning of the Day”).
 Kelly remained a politically engaged musician, becoming a supporter of the movement against South African apartheid and performing at benefit concerts for the Irish Traveller community, and many of the songs he recorded dealt with social issues, the arms race and the Cold War, trade unionism and Irish republicanism, ("The Springhill Disaster", "Joe Hill", "The Button Pusher", "Alabama 1958" and "God Save Ireland" all being examples of his concerns).

 Personal life

 Luke Kelly married Deirdre O'Connell in 1965, but they separated in the early 1970s.
-Kelly spent the last eight years of his life living with his partner Madeleine Seiler, who is from Germany.
+Kelly spent the last eight years of his life living with his partner, Madeleine Seiler, who is from Germany.